Peeragogy/Peeragogy.github.io/workscape.md

 things up on a search engine, and living in France for three months.
 Developing a platform to support informal learning is analogous to landscaping a garden.
 A major component of informal learning is natural learning, the notion of treating people as organisms in nature.
-The people are free-range learners.
+People are free-range learners.
 Our role is to protect their environment, provide nutrients for growth, and let nature take its course.
 A landscape designer’s goal is to conceptualize a harmonious, unified, pleasing garden that makes the most of the site at hand.
 A